 The region faces significant threats from illegal logging, over-grazing, poaching, urban development and climate change.

-The MSB and its regional partners have been working to collect and conserve seeds within the Caucasus with the ultimate objective of safeguarding the whole flora of the region.
+The Millennium Seed Bank (MSB) and its regional partners have been working to collect and conserve seeds within the Caucasus with the ultimate objective of safeguarding the whole flora of the region.

 Partners prioritise the most important species, which are generally endemic, threatened and useful, including those with cultural significance.